caiks/TBOT02/README.md

 It is likely that the persistence of  `location` *entropy* is due to the general uniformity of dimension and feature of the turtlebot house.

 #### Slice topology goals - modes 2,3 and 4

+In `TBOT02` mode 1 the turtlebot achieved its global goal by moving through a series of local goals (next room).
+The distance to the local goal was measured as the number of *events* from each *event* in the current *slice* to the room transition.
+In modes 2,3 and 4 we change the definition of both the local goal and the measure.
+Both are now defined in terms of what we loosely call a *slice* topology.
+We can think of each *slice* as a set of *events* that corresponds roughly to a particular bounded and oriented area of the turtlebot house.
+These areas arrange themselves contiguously to cover the turtlebot's explorations of the house.
+So a *slice* topology is a sort of map of the pathways through the physical environment formed by the past movements of the agent.
+As the turtlebot navigates it will step through one or more *events* within its current *slice* until it transitions to the next *slice*.
+The next *slice* depends on the actions in the current *slice*.
+Thus, there is a neighbourhood of *slices* 'surrounding' each *slice*.
+Each of the neighbours has in turn its own set of neighbours and so on, forming a directed graph where the vertices are *slices* and the edges are *slice* transitions.

+global goal and subset of neighbours

+good topology - all possible neighbours and therefore complete connectivity.

+Of course, the *events* of a *slice* may well not have occured in just one area.
+If the `location` *entropy* is non-zero then there must be some *slices* that have *events* in differing areas of the house.

+Firstly the goal is no longer the next room transition that leads to the ultimate goal (as set by the commander sequence).

 Mode 2 is where the slice top is constructed at each act, but too slow.